 This handbook reflects the policies and regulations that govern the Ed.M.
 Degree Program.
 However, please see the individual Program Canvas pages for more information about additional requirements for specific Ed.M. programs.
 In addition, this section details policies and procedures that apply specifically to master’s students.

 Coursework and Grade Options

-In order to meet basic HGSE degree requirements, Master of Education (Ed.M.) candidates must complete courses carrying a minimum of 32 credits.
+In order to meet basic HGSE degree requirements, Master of Education (Ed.M.) candidates must complete courses carrying a minimum of 42 credits.
+Ed.M. students must complete all required Foundations courses (described below).
 Ed.M. students must take at least 16 of their total credits for a letter grade.
-Ed.M. students are permitted to enroll in up to 8 credits of independent study or field experience, or combination thereof (not to exceed one per semester).
-See other sections of this handbook for information about prior coursework and other academic requirements for all students.
+Ed.M. students are permitted to enroll in up to eight credits of independent study or field experience, or combination thereof (not to exceed one per semester).
+See other sections of this Handbook for information about prior coursework and other academic requirements for all students.

 Academic Progress Review

 Ed.M. and C.A.S. candidates must maintain at least a B- average.
 More than one Incomplete and/or a grade average below B- will initiate an academic review at the end of the semester.
 Ed.M. and C.A.S. candidates who fall below a B- average and/or are carrying multiple Incomplete grades are considered to be in poor academic standing.
 Students may not register for a new semester with more than one Incomplete.
 A student’s degree candidacy may be terminated on the basis of poor academic standing.